 Airport pick up, breakfast, complimentary internet, 15 minute foot massage, free room upgrade base on availability, 15% off on food and beverage at FCC Angkor Restaurant*, 1 set of laundry every day, and special discount 40% during your whole stay at our Visaya Spa.

-Derail Ale from Box Steam Brewery FCC’s Legendary Beer of the month for May: Derail Ale from Box Steam Brewery in the UK.
-Stop in & try this bitter/ESB today!
-Only $4.95 per 500ml bottle.
+Cooper’s Pale Ale FCC’s Legendary Beer of the month for August: Cooper’s Pale Ale from Australia.
+Stop in & try the original Pale Ale!
+Only $5.50 per bottle.

 Exploring the adventurous capital of Cambodia over three days.